ooni/translations/Readme.md

 ## Uploading new strings

-Strings are generated from a csv master file.
-To upload new strings you should copy the strings csv file to `probe-mobile/en/strings.csv` and then run:
+Strings are generated from a [Google Sheet master file](https://docs.google.com/spreadsheets/d/1GPkr_OyNhXJRTXnseyNbo2P4Du-i_W9kJdqjZG4HVkM/edit).
+To upload new strings you should add the strings to the [Master Sheet](https://docs.google.com/spreadsheets/d/1GPkr_OyNhXJRTXnseyNbo2P4Du-i_W9kJdqjZG4HVkM/edit)  and then run:

 ```
 ./sync-csv-source.sh